 Sometimes people in need come across your path.
 Every winter I travel to Africa to get away from cold winters and find new ideas for my novels.
-And where possible, I help with humanitarian projects.
+And when possible, I help with humanitarian projects.
 For the past couple of years I've been supporting a young teenager in her studies and this year I met her mother.

 Let me introduce you to Redempta.
 She's a beautiful 40 year old Rwandan mother of four children, abandoned by her husband.
 Two years ago her twelve year old daughter Amandine became sick from a tumor on her spine and ended up in a wheel chair.
 Redempta had to sell her import business to pay medical bills.